phampson/EKA_Test/README.md

 ## Workflow
 The basic workflow is as such:

-1. User goes to www.go-eka.com
+1. User goes to www.go-eka.com (This part has already been done for you)
-2. The EKA logo should be visible
+2. The EKA logo should be visible (This part has already been done for you)
-3. The NavBar elements should be visible (Solutions/Services/Company/Contact Us/etc.)
+3. The NavBar elements should be visible (Solutions, Services, Company, Contact Us, etc.)
 4. Clicking on the 'Contact Us' button in the NavBar should bring up a modal with the text 'How can we help?'
 5. When a user enters their email in the #join-mailinglist_input input element and clicks on the #join-mailinglist_btn, it should bring up a modal with the text 'Request a demo'

 This is the basic workflow that we would like you to cover at a minimum.
 We would also like you to write additional tests (if you have time) so we can get a glimpse into how you approach testing as a whole.
-If you have time, I would **highly** suggest investing effort into this part of the challenge because this part of the challenge reflects most brightly.
+If you have time, I would **highly** suggest investing effort into this part of the challenge because this part of the challenge is where we typically see a lot of variation between candidates (therefore making it a good chance to set your work apart from others').

 ## Questions?
-Treat this as if you just got a steaming pile of code from your favorite developer, and you're writing tests to cover his back.
-Obviously, if you have questions about some features of the application, you should speak up and ask for clarification.
+Treat this as if you just got a steaming pile of code from your favorite developer, and you're writing tests to cover their back.
+As in a normal work environment, if you have questions about some features of the application you should speak up and ask for clarification.

 Questions should be sent out via the e-mail thread that you received this challenge.
 Don't forget to reply to all.